luizbgomide/sovereign/rules.md

 If the Advancement Points aren’t enough to raise the skill to a new level, they remain as credit toward future advances.
 If applied to a skill that is already at level 4, the Delver can spend the Advancement Points on any other skill of their choice.

 **More Spells and Arts**.
 Mages learn new arts, can cast and prepare more spells, and automatically learn new spells as they advance, based on their [arcane tradition](/arcane-traditions).

+## Alignment

+Alignment interacts with various magic items.
+Creatures in [bestaries](https://oldschoolessentials.necroticgnome.com/srd/index.php/Goblin) will often have an alignment, which is useful for interpretting their moral theory.
+Delvers don't *choose* an alignment, they *live* it.
+If a magic item only works for Lawful characters, then they need to act Lawfully or it does not work for them (GM discretion).

+### Law vs Chaos

+**Lawful**: [Deontological](https://en.wikipedia.org/wiki/Deontology).
+Deontology is a moral theory that emphasizes the importance of adhering to moral rules or duties, regardless of the consequences.
+It holds that certain actions are inherently right or wrong based on the nature of the action itself, rather than the outcomes it produces.
+Deontologists believe that moral rules, such as honesty, promise-keeping, and respect for autonomy, should be followed as a matter of principle, even if doing so may lead to undesirable results in specific situations.

+**Neutral**: [Virtue ethics](https://en.wikipedia.org/wiki/Virtue_ethics).
+Virtue ethics is a moral theory that emphasizes the cultivation of virtuous character traits, such as wisdom, courage, justice, and temperance.
+According to virtue ethics, the foundation of ethics lies in developing good character and making decisions based on what a virtuous person would do in a given situation.
+The goal is to become a morally exemplary individual who consistently acts in accordance with these virtues, leading to a fulfilling life and contributing to the well-being of society as a whole.

+**Chaotic**: [Act consequentialist](https://en.wikipedia.org/wiki/Consequentialism).
+Act consequentialists argue that the moral value of an action is determined by its actual outcomes rather than the intentions behind it or adherence to moral rules.
+Good vs Evil

+### Good vs Evil

+**Good**: [Altruist](https://en.wikipedia.org/wiki/Altruism).
+Acting selflessly to benefit others without expecting anything in return, often at cost to oneself.

+**Neutral**: [Ethical egoist](https://en.wikipedia.org/wiki/Ethical_egoism).
+An action is morally right if it maximizes one's self-interest.
+According to ethical egoists, the only moral obligation an individual has is to promote their own well-being, and they should only consider the interests of others insofar as doing so ultimately benefits themselves.

+**Evil**: Malicious egoist.
+Actively seeks to harm and exploit others for their own gain or pleasure.
+They lack empathy, disregard the rights and well-being of others, and may even derive satisfaction from causing suffering.